Clint Frazier Player Props: White Sox vs. Rangers

 Clint Frazier At The Plate

-- In eight of 16 games this year (50.0%), Frazier has reached base via hit, and that includes multiple hits twice.
+- In eight of 17 games this season (47.1%), Frazier has reached via hit, and that includes multiple hits twice.

-- In 16 games played this year, he has not hit a home run.

-- Frazier has driven in a run twice this year, but just one in each of those games.
+- Frazier has driven in a run twice this season, but just one in each of those games.

-- He has scored at least one run five times this season (31.3%), including one multi-run game.
+- He has scored at least once five times this year (29.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.